Thick Forests: Parameterisation

-Counting independent sets in the class of Theorem~\ref{thm:fpt} is in XP, since any of the $\nu$ thick vertices may contain at most one vertex of the independent set.
+As for algorithms on $\sT_\nu$, counting independent sets in the class of Theorem~\ref{thm:fpt} is in XP, since any of the $\nu$ nodes may contain at most one vertex of the independent set.
 Thus we can simply check all of the $\cO(n^\nu)$ possibilities.
 Though we will not prove it here, this problem is $\textrm{\#W}[1]$-complete.
 (See, for example,~\cite[Prop.\,4.2]{KKSL} for a similar result.)
 Thus we cannot hope for an FPT algorithm.

-Counting colourings in this class, even approximately, is clearly not possible unless $G\in\thksf\sF$, by Theorem~\ref{thm:nocol}.
+Counting colourings, even approximately, in $G\in\thksf\sT_\nu$ is clearly not tractable unless $G\in\thksf\sF$, by Theorem~\ref{thm:nocol}.